Azure/azure-sdk-for-python/sdk/identity/azure-identity/tests/managed-identity-live/service-fabric/service_fabric.md

 ### Upload the application packages to a storage account

-If using an existing cluster, ensure your resource group has a storage account.
-If you deployed a cluster using the template provided, two storage accounts were actually created but only one needs to store the `.sfpkg` files for the applications (the one with the name corresponding to `applicationDiagnosticsStorageAccountName` in the template).
+If using an existing cluster, ensure your resource group has a storage account connected to your cluster.
+If you deployed a cluster using the template provided, two storage accounts were created but only one needs to store the `.sfpkg` files for the applications (the one with the name corresponding to `applicationDiagnosticsStorageAccountName` in the template).

 Go to your resource group in the [Azure Portal](https://azure.portal.com) and click on the storage account.
 Go to the "Containers" page and create a new container named "apps" -- be sure the set the public access level to Blob.